Updated January 2021

 MICHAEL and CATHERINE ZIEGLER

 Michael Ziegler appears to have been born about 1684 in Germany.
-Michael’s parents are unknown at this point.
 (1)

 Married a woman named Catherine.
 She has been identified as the daughter of Andrew Shrager, who immigrated from Germany in 1709.
 (2)

-A Michael Zielger appears on “A list of all the poor Germans lately come over from the Palatinate into this kingdom taken in St. Catharine’s the sixth May, 1709.”
+In England, a Michael Zielger appears on “A list of all the poor Germans lately come over from the Palatinate into this kingdom taken in St. Catharine’s the sixth May, 1709.”
 He is listed as a 25-year-old cloth and linen weaver who was single and Lutheran.
-The Palatinate was a region of western Germany.

 These Mennonites were among thousands of Germans who flocked to the port city in the spring of 1709.
 Ships took the refugees to London where they were housed wherever possible while awaiting passage to the New World.
 Ruth believes that Michael Ziegler and Andrew Shrager were among those who gained passage to Pennsylvania just few months later.